Matt Charman: Early life and education

+Career

 Plays

 Charman's first play, A Night at the Dogs, won the 2004 Verity Bargate Award for emerging writers and appeared at Soho Theatre.
 He went on to write The Five Wives of Maurice Pinder (2007) and The Observer (2009), about a UN election observer's intervention in a West African nation's political crisis.
 Both were produced and staged at the National Theatre.
-In 2012, Charman's play Regrets, starring Ansel Elgort opened at the Manhattan Theatre Club in New York.
+In 2012, Charman's play Regrets, directed by Carolyn Cantor and starring Ansel Elgort opened at the Manhattan Theatre Club in New York.
 Set in McCarthy-era America, the play follows four men in a Nevada desert boarding house waiting out the six weeks required for a no-fault divorce.
 The Machine, directed by Josie Rourke, opened at the Manchester International Festival in 2013 and then transferred to the Park Avenue Armory in New York.
 The play told the story of Garry Kasparov's defeat to IBM’s chess computer Deep Blue in 1997, the first time a computer beat a reigning chess world champion under tournament conditions.

 Future theatre projects for Charman include an adaptation of Good Night, and Good Luck for the stage, and a play for Nicholas Hytner's new London Theatre Company.

 Television

 Charman’s television work includes Our Zoo (2014) for the BBC, which tells the story of the founding of Chester Zoo, famous for having no bars.
-In 2015, Charman’s police drama Black Work, starring Sheridan Smith aired on ITV.
-The show was ITV's biggest new drama of the year.
+In 2015, Charman created the three-part police drama Black Work, starring Sheridan Smith, which aired on ITV and was the channel's biggest new drama of the year.

 Films

 Charman's first feature was Suite Française (2014) co-written with director Saul Dibb, starring Michelle Williams, Kristin Scott Thomas and Margot Robbie.
 His 2015 feature, Bridge of Spies, was directed by Steven Spielberg, co-written by Charman and Joel and Ethan Coen and starred Tom Hanks, Mark Rylance, and Amy Ryan.
 Set in Brooklyn and Berlin, the film tells the story of James B. Donovan, an American lawyer who in 1962 negotiated the exchange of Soviet spy Rudolf Abel for the captured pilot of a downed U-2 spy plane, Francis Gary Powers, and American student Frederic Pryor.
-The film was critically acclaimed, with the New York Times calling it “a consummate entertainment that sweeps you up with pure cinema.” and the New York Post calling it Spielberg's best film since Saving Private Ryan.
+The film was critically acclaimed, with the New York Times calling it “a consummate entertainment that sweeps you up with pure cinema.”
 Charman's script was nominated for Best Original Screenplay at both the 2016 Academy Awards and BAFTA Awards.
 He was also nominated for a WGA award and Critics' Choice award in the same category.
 Bridge of Spies was a box office hit, grossing $165.5 million worldwide and receiving six Academy Award nominations including Best Picture and Best Original Screenplay, winning Best Supporting Actor for Mark Rylance's performance as Rudolf Abel.

 Charman wrote a second screenplay for Steven Spielberg's Amblin Partners, based on Walter Cronkite’s 1968 visit to Vietnam.